APAexplorer/sRNAgenetics/README.md

 ====================
 This repository contains the analysis workflow and source code for the study **"Genetic regulation of small RNAs across human tissues and its contribution to human diseases"**.
 The study used GTEx v10 data, including 16,054 small RNA-seq samples from 49 human tissues of 942 donors, for sRNA-QTL mapping and tissue-specific sRNA-TWAS model construction.

-## Software requirements
+## Software requirements and installation
-The analyses were performed using the following publicly available software:
+The analyses were performed using the following publicly available software.
+Installation instructions are available through the corresponding software links:

 - [PLINK 2.0](https://www.cog-genomics.org/plink/2.0/) (v2.00a2.3)
 - [FUSION](http://gusevlab.org/projects/fusion/) (no formal release version; accessed January 15, 2026)